 Here are the accounts I’ll need access to:

 - Your Website Legal Policies Generator

 - Google Analytics + Google Search Console

 As soon as you submit your brand assignments, I’ll begin the review process.
 All prep work is due one week prior to your start date.
 The week prior to your start date I’ll thoroughly review everything.
-I’ll also be in touch with any clarification I might need on your brand assignment.
+I’ll also be in touch with any clarification I might need on you anything submitted.

 Most clients can complete the prep work process in 2-4 weeks.
 However, it’s recommended to secure your spot on my project calendar as soon as possible.
 I typically book a few months in advance.

 If you’re ready to dive into the brand + website design process yourself, click here to get in touch.
 I’d love to support you, too!